All Convenzis Events Provide 8 CPD Points Per Delegate

 Case Study

-NHS Deep Dive - Genomic Data, Digital Systems and Interoperability: Making Genomic Insight Usable at the Point of Care
+NHS Deep Dive - Genomic Data, the Unified Genomic Record and EPR Interoperability: Making Insight Usable at the Point of Care

 Session Overview:

-Afternoon Skill Clinic - Using Genomic Insights in Clinical Practice: Interpretation, Decision Support and Workforce Confidence
+Afternoon Skill Clinic - Using Genomic Insights in Clinical Practice: Interpretation, Digital Decision Support and Workforce Confidence

 Session Overview: